Sarkar (2005 film): Remake

-A Telugu remake, titled Rowdy, was made replacing the background of Marathi politics with that of Rayalaseema factionism.
+A Telugu remake, titled Rowdy, was made replacing the background of Marathi politics with that of Rayalaseema Factionism.
 Veteran actor Mohan Babu reprised the role portrayed by Amitabh Bachchan, while his son, Vishnu Manchu, reprised the role played by Abhishek Bachchan.
-Rowdy released on 4 April 2014 to positive reviews from critics, but was a moderate commercial success, grossing approximately 8 crores in its full run.
+Rowdy released on 4 April 2014 to positive reviews from critics, but was a moderate commercial success, grossing approximately ₹8 crores in its theatrical run.